Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Introduction

 Instead, frailty-based illness-death multi-state models \citep{xu2010statistical, lee2015bayesian} characterize the dependency of semi-competing risks and covariates, while also enabling absolute joint risk prediction across time \citep{putter2007tutorial}.
 These methods comprise three cause-specific hazard submodels for: (i) the non-terminal event; (ii) the terminal event without the non-terminal event; and, (iii) the terminal event after the non-terminal event.
 Different covariates can affect each hazard differently, and the interplay of these submodels determines the overall covariate-outcome relationship.
 A person-specific random frailty shared across the submodels captures residual dependence between the two events.

-Using these methods, and motivated by application to PE, we consider the task of developing joint risk models for semi-competing risks, specifically in high-dimensional settings such as electronic health records-based studies and `omics-based studies.
-Two central questions framing model development emerge: (1) which covariates should be included in each submodel, and (2) can information about covariate effects be shared across submodels?
-To the best of our knowledge there are only two published papers on variable selection for these (and related) models, each with important limitations. \citet{sennhenn2016structured} propose $\ell_1$-penalized estimation for general multistate models, with parameter-wise penalties inducing sparsity in each submodel and a fused penalty coercing effects for a given covariate to be the same across submodels.
+Motivated by application to PE, we consider the task of developing joint risk models for semi-competing risks, specifically in high-dimensional settings such as electronic health records-based studies.
+Two questions framing model development emerge: (1) which covariates should be included in each submodel, and (2) can information about covariate effects be shared across submodels?
+To our knowledge only two published papers consider variable selection for these (and related) models, each with important limitations. \citet{sennhenn2016structured} propose $\ell_1$-penalized estimation for general multistate models, with parameter-wise penalties inducing sparsity in each submodel and a fused penalty coercing effects for a given covariate to be the same across submodels.
 This framework, however, does not permit a shared frailty in the model specification, focuses solely on $\ell_1$-penalization, and uses a Newton-type algorithm that does not scale to high dimensions.
 Instead, \citet{chapple2017bayesian} propose a Bayesian spike-and-slab variable selection approach for frailty illness-death models.
-This framework, however, does not incorporate structured fusion of coefficients across submodels and is computationally intensive even for modest covariate dimensions.
+This framework, however, does not consider linking coefficients across submodels, and is computationally intensive even in low dimensions.